JohnWeese/bouncing-box-refactor/README.md

 2. saying hello with the name
 3. saying goodbye with the name

-To achieve separation of concerns with this `greet` function, the _implementation_ for each sub-task (the code for _how_ to actually perform a task) should be isolated from one another.
+To achieve separation of concerns with this `greet` function, the _implementation_ for each sub-task (the code for _how_ to actually perform a task) should be isolated from one another in the form of _helper functions_

 Below is an example of how it may be refactored: